H3llKa1ser/B00t2R00t/Red Teaming/Spearfishing Attacks/Campaign Setup from Scratch.md

 https://securitytrails.com/ OR https://dnschecker.org/ OR https://www.virustotal.com/gui/home/search

 #### 4) Use an SMTP service instead of configuring your own.
+Most VPS providers have SMTP disabled as a policy to prevent spamming.
 You can use any service you like, here is an example:

 https://sendgrid.com/en-us